 Lesson learned from Richard Nixon’s business card design:

 Want to add a personal touch to your business card with a signature-inspired look?
-Check out these Canva templates: Black Bold Script Graphic Design Business Card, Black and White Logo Freelancer Business Card, and Black and White Event Planner Business Card.
+Check out these Canva templates: Black Bold Script Graphic Design Business Card(opens in a new tab or window), Black and White Logo Freelancer Business Card(opens in a new tab or window), and Black and White Event Planner Business Card(opens in a new tab or window).

 Walt Disney was one of the earliest pioneers of animation.
 He pushed the boundaries of what was possible and forever changed the way the world looked at animation.
 Walt Disney went on to build an iconic brand known the world over for bringing some of the animation world’s most enduring and beloved stories to life—including Snow White and the Seven Dwarfs, Cinderella, The Little Mermaid, The Lion King, and Frozen.